acatiadroid/wantstoparty/.github/README.md

 </div>

 ## About
-wantstoparty is a feature rich API wrapper for the wants-to.party API which lets you:
+`wantstoparty` is a feature rich API wrapper for the wants-to.party API which offers:
 * Blocking and non-blocking (async) support.
-[See blocking example](https://github.com/acatiadroid/wantstoparty/blob/main/examples/async_use.py)/[See non-blocking example](https://github.com/acatiadroid/wantstoparty/blob/main/examples/nonasync_use.py).
+[See blocking example](https://github.com/acatiadroid/wantstoparty/blob/main/examples/nonasync_use.py)/[See non-blocking example](https://github.com/acatiadroid/wantstoparty/blob/main/examples/async_use.py).
 * Upload files using raw binary data or a local file stored on disk.
 Look at the examples above.
 * Set a maximum upload file size.
     - This prevents files that exceed your limit being uploaded.
 [See example](https://github.com/acatiadroid/wantstoparty/blob/main/examples/max_filesize.py).